ripienaar/free-for-dev/README.md

   * [Aserto](https://www.aserto.com) - Fine-grained authorization as a service for applications and APIs.
 Free up to 1000 MAUs and 100 authorizer instances.
   * [asgardeo.io](https://wso2.com/asgardeo) - Seamless Integration of SSO, MFA, passwordless auth and more.
 Includes SDKs for frontend and backend apps.
 Free up to 1000 MAUs and five identity providers.
   * [Auth0](https://auth0.com/) — Hosted SSO.
-Up to 7000 active users and two social identity providers.
+The free plan includes 25,000 MAUs, unlimited Social Connections, a custom domain, and more.
   * [Authgear](https://www.authgear.com) - Bring Passwordless, OTPs, 2FA, SSO to your apps in minutes.
 All Front-end included.
 Free up to 5000 MAUs.
   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 The first 1000 API calls are free.
   * [Authy](https://authy.com) - Two-factor authentication (2FA) on multiple devices, with backups.
 Drop-in replacement for Google Authenticator.
 Free for up to 100 successful authentications.